Marketing is the foundation of how you communicate your value to potential customers and convert them.

 If search engine optimization (SEO) is a core part of your blogging strategy, our template is set up to make sure you’ve tracked whether or not your assets hit your SEO goals before they go live.

-Content marketing strategies almost always include video these days.
+Content marketing strategies almost always include brand awareness and video these days.
 In order to track and manage the creation and distribution of video content, adapt this content planning template to include steps like storyboarding, production, editing, and more.

 Organize your plans by date, or perhaps by channels — YouTube, Vimeo, Instagram (posts, reels, and stories), TikTok, Facebook, and LinkedIn are often popular channels through which marketers distribute video content.